JamesBestTSI/Exercism-Tasks/README.md

 # Raindrops
 * Takes in a nimber and converts it to a string based on if it is a modulas of 3,5 and 7

+# Pengram
+* Takes in a users string and lets you know if it is a pengram (contains all the letters from a-z